mohammad2java/wsl-poc-docs/README.md

 ## what is WSL
    -------------
-     it is software from windows and as subsystem for linux os -- You check current version installed by wsl --version and you can update with updated version wsl --update https://github.com/microsoft/wsl/releases
+     It is software from windows and as subsystem for linux os -- You check current version installed by wsl --version // for check current version wsl --update  //for update wsl version
+     https://github.com/microsoft/wsl/releases

 ## how to do WSL